 Wall Street was mixed after a raft of earnings results from US tech giants (Johannes EISELE)

-Analyst Patrick O’Hare of Briefing.com summed up the results from major US companies as “the good, the bad and the ugly.”
+Briefing.com analyst Patrick O’Hare summed up the results from the US behemoths as “the good, the bad and the ugly”.

-In the ugly column was a big miss by industrial products manufacturer 3M, which announced worldwide job cuts due to falling sales, helping to drive the Dow Jones Industrial Average down 0.5 percent.
-The broader S&P 500 ended essentially flat.
+In the ugly column was industrial products manufacturer 3M, which announced weaker-than-expected profits and job cuts due to falling sales, helping to drive the Dow Jones Industrial Average down 0.4 percent in midday trading on Wall Street.

-On the good side of the ledger were Microsoft — which became just the third tech giant to reach the $1 trillion value mark — and Facebook, with the two titans bolstering the tech-rich Nasdaq Composite Index.
+On the good side of the ledger were Microsoft — which became just the third tech giant to reach the trillion-dollar value mark — and Facebook, with the two titans bolstering the tech-rich Nasdaq Composite Index.

-Analysts also were encouraged by US data showing an unexpected jump in durable goods in March, which adds to the positive signs for first quarter GDP growth, due out early Friday.
+Analysts were also encouraged by US data showing an unexpected jump in durable goods in March.

 However European markets closed solidly in the red after the collapse of two mega-mergers in the supermarket and banking industries.

-And oil prices neared six-month highs amid supply concerns stoked by the United States’ tightening the screws on sanctions-hit Iran but retreated by the end of the day.
+And oil prices neared six-month highs amid supply concerns stoked by the US tightening the screws on sanctions-hit Iran.

-Brent North Sea crude for delivery in June jumped to $75.60 per barrel, the highest level since the end of October, before falling back to $74.24.
+Brent North Sea crude for delivery in June jumped to $75.60 per barrel, the highest level since the end of October, before falling back.

-US benchmark West Texas Intermediate prices reached $66.28 per barrel — just 0.03 cents away from its own six-month high — before also dropping back to $65.05.
+West Texas Intermediate (WTI) prices reached $66.28 per barrel — just 0.03 cents away from its own six-month high — before also dropping back.

-The US announcement this week that it would remove waivers that had allowed countries to buy oil from Iran despite US sanctions is expected to hit supplies, though analysts are keeping watch on the region and whether OPEC responds by opening up the taps.
+The US removal this week of waivers that allowed countries to buy oil from sanctions-hit Iran is expected to hit supplies, though analysts are keeping watch on the region and whether OPEC responds by opening up the taps.

 – Euro sinks to near 2-year low –